 Submitting a Formal Prohibited Conduct Grievance

-Notwithstanding the availability of this form, individuals who choose to file anonymous reports are advised that it may be very difficult for Hastings to follow-up on such reports, especially when corroborating information is limited.
-Moreover, Hastings reserves the right to not respond to inquiries that are inappropriate or for which there is insufficient information to respond.
+The form allows anonymous complaints; however, individuals who choose to file anonymous reports are advised that it may be very difficult for UC Hastings to follow-up on such reports, especially when corroborating information is limited.
+Moreover, UC Hastings reserves the right to not respond to inquiries that are inappropriate or for which there is insufficient information to respond.
 Abuse of the form will not be tolerated.

 The Title IX Coordinator will receive all formal Prohibited Conduct Grievances and reports of Prohibited Conduct.